When I was a little boy, I knew I was different but I really couldn’t put my finger on it.

 So a lot of weird irony with my life story, but are you starting to see the difference here, because we’re slightly different than other people but the good side of Asperger’s is that we can laser focus on certain things and have a genius level of understanding of a subject, or mastering that subject.

 For instance, I could play the drums without thinking about what I was playing.
 It just flowed out to me, I could listen to a song and then duplicate it and mimic it with my drumming, and I loved music.
+I was stimming essentially at that time (self stimulating).

 But later in life, I turned to alcohol, because I was highly sensitive and I felt like I had low self esteem and low self worth.
 I was picked on in school, I was bullied.
+This is especially true if I would stim in public.

 My friends picked on me, teachers picked on me, and my dad laughed at my lofty ideas of becoming a rock and roll star, or being a writer, you know, anything that was kind of lofty, I was laughed at.